cryogars/CryoPit/README.md

 \rho_s\ (kg/m^3) = \frac{\sum_{i=1}^n \rho_{s,i} \times t_i}{\sum_{i=1}^n t_i}
 $$

-where $n$ is the number of intervals for which density was measured, $t_i\ (m)$ is the thickness of the $i$th layer, and $\rho_{s,i}\ (kg/m^3)$ is the density of $i$th layer.
+where $n$ is the number of intervals for which density was measured, $t_i\ (m)$ is the thickness of the $i$ th layer, and $\rho_{s,i}\ (kg/m^3)$ is the density of $i$th layer.
 The thickness-weighted density only matters whenever layers have different thicknesses, which is not uncommon.
 Otherwise, the bulk density simply collapses to the average density across all layers.
 As an example, consider a snowpack with the following density layering:

 * 0.1 $m$ of light snow at 100 $kg/m^3$
 * 0.9 $m$ of dense snow at 400 $kg/m^3$